 What is a Copyright?

 The most fundamental part of music royalties is the copyright.
 Without any ownership of the composition or sound recording, you do not get any money or royalties from the song or record.

 For more details about copyrights, you can read this blog on the basics of music copyrights that all musicians need to know.

 If any individual, group or company wanted to use your music for any reason, whether it’s the master recording for a video or the composition for a cover, they will need a license so that you, as the copyright owner, can get money from it in the form of a royalty.
 There are fair use laws, but I won’t go into that.

 The licensing money you get when someone uses your music composition is set by the government at a flat rate (discussed below).
 Your permission is actually not required to obtain a license to use your music composition.

-However, if someone is using your composition, like in a song cover, they would need your permission first.
+However, if someone using your composition wanted to tweak or change it a bit, like in a song cover, they would need your permission first.
 This includes changes like lyrics, melody and structure, but tempo and key don’t need your approval.

 On the other hand, if you have full rights to the master recording, you can charge someone as much as you want for a license to use your recording.
 Permission is required and you have the right to refuse requests.